justineaniko/csarch-virtual-exhibit/README.md

 - Learned how Astro combines Markdown with React components, allowing interactive elements to be embedded directly into an exhibit page.
 - Understood the Git workflow for collaborative development, including cloning repositories, pulling changes, committing, and pushing updates.
 - Finding a way to override the article page color.
+- Finding a way to turn References into a list-style.

 ### Challenges Encountered